Women Philosophers in the Long Nineteenth Century: Summary

-Rosa Luxemburg

-The seventh chapter consists of selections on wage labor from Luxemburg's Introduction to Political Economy (Einführung in die Nationalökonomie), her unfinished work conceived from her lectures on political economy.
-Luxemburg's discussion of wage labor was informed by contemporary debates on Marx's theory of labor power—the capacity to labor, sold as a commodity—which had been misconstrued as equal to labor.
+The seventh chapter consists of selections on wage labor from Rosa Luxemburg's Introduction to Political Economy (Einführung in die Nationalökonomie), her unfinished work conceived from her lectures on political economy.
+Luxemburg's discussion of wage labor was informed by contemporary debates on Marx's theory of labor power—the capacity to labor, sold as a commodity—which had been misconstrued as being equivalent to labor itself.
+In the selsection, Luxemburg analyses the relationship between wage labor and surplus value, the difference between the value produced and the cost of production.

-Edith Stein

-The eighth chapter consists of excerpts from Stein's doctoral thesis and first book, On the Problem of Empathy.
+The eighth chapter consists of excerpts from Edith Stein's doctoral thesis and first book, On the Problem of Empathy.
+Stein distinguishes between empathy, a feeling in another, from sympathy, a feeling with another.
+Arguing against the view of phenomenologists like Theodor Lipps who viewed empathy as the loss of oneself in another, she contends that empathy inherently involves feeling another's experience while preserving the distinction between self and other.

-Gerda Walther

-The ninth chapter consists of selections from Walther's dissertation, "A Contribution to the Ontology of Social Communities", which presents an analysis of the history and methods of phenomenology, its distinction from ontology, and draws an ontology of social communities.
+The ninth chapter consists of selections from Gerda Walther's dissertation, "A Contribution to the Ontology of Social Communities", which presents an analysis of the history and methods of phenomenology, its distinction from ontology, and draws an ontology of social communities.
+Walther argues that defining community simply by a shared goal or tradition, as Max Weber does, fails to distinguish between community and society.
+She instead argues that communities have an "inner connectedness" where each individual feels a subjective unity with other members of the group.